tedmiston/notes/README.md

 ### Misc.

 - I rarely read books [from cover to cover](http://austinkleon.com/2014/10/17/33-thoughts-on-reading/) (blank spots == skipped sections)
-- Star ratings are recommendations on a 1-5 scale
+- Some books have star ratings at the top, which are recommendations on a 1-5 scale

 ---